Skip to main content

 Depending on the size and scale of your company and your mentoring experience, mentoring programs can create a significant amount of manual effort that would highly benefit from an HR tech solution to help minimize this workload and streamline the experience for your participants.

-Mentoring solutions, often found in technology solutions like talent marketplaces, can leverage artificial intelligence or specific algorithms to connect your mentors and mentees together based upon their unique competencies, strengths, and opportunities.
+Mentoring solutions, often found in technology solutions like talent marketplaces, can leverage artificial intelligence or specific algorithms to connect your mentors and mentees based on their unique competencies, strengths, and opportunities.

 3. Develop Tools and Resources